TamerJAhmad/Python-Bootcamp/README.md

 **skills learned: functions, code blocks, while loops**

 **Day 7 - Hangman Game!**
 I created a hangman game putting all the concepts I learned so far.
-This has testes my knowledge of loops and conditional statements to make the ultimate user experience.
+This has tested my knowledge of loops and conditional statements to make the ultimate user experience.
 This project calls two modules that I grouped into a Day7 hangman modules folder for viewing.
 **skills: for and while loops, if/else, lists, strings, range, modules**

+**Day 8 - Caesar Cipher**
+In this project, I programed Caesar's cipher which takes user input for text and shift amount to encode a secret message.
+Decode the message using the encoded text and the shift number!
+**skills: functions with inputs, arguments, parameters**